mvdan/pastecat/README.md

 ##### Shiny web interface

-You can build one on top of pastecat, using it as the backend.
-The builtin web interface is only a fallback for those cases where using the command line interface is not an option.
+You can build one on top with pastecat as the backend.
+The builtin web interface is only a fallback for when the command line is not available.

-This includes syntax highlighting, which can be done either via CSS on a web interface or via piping plaintext to programs like highlight.
+This includes syntax highlighting of any kind.

 ##### HTTPS

-Even though security could be accomplished over plain HTTP by using tools like GnuPG on the client side, for privacy reasons you might want to support HTTPS as well.
+Even though you could encrypt pastes with tools like GnuPG, for privacy reasons you might want to support HTTPS too.

-In such cases, running pastecat behind a reverse proxy like Nginx is the best option.
-HTTP servers should have lots of features including TLS support.
+In such cases, you can run pastecat behind a reverse proxy like Nginx.